lingtengkong/PyTutorial/README.md

 # PyTutorial

-This is the python tutorial I taken from the University of Bristol
+This is the python tutorial I took from the University of Bristol